stcorp/muninn/README.rst

 Although 5.0 is backwards compatible with 4.x, you will get deprecation warnings.
 For each archive configuration file you should start migrating to the new approach.
-If you had:
+For example, if you had:
 ::

    [archive]
    root = /home/alice/archives/foo
    backend = postgresql
+   use_symlinks = true

 then you should change this to:
 ::